iqrahussainn/Brain-Tumor-Classification-Using-Deep-Learning-and-3D-Transformer-Integration/README.md

 # Brain-Tumor-Classification-Using-Deep-Learning-and-3D-Transformer-Integration
 Brain Tumor Classification Using Deep Learning and 3D Transformer Integration Abstract
 Brain tumors are among the most serious neurological disorders and require early detection for effective treatment.
 Magnetic Resonance Imaging (MRI) is widely used for identifying brain abnormalities due to its ability to provide detailed images of soft tissues.
 This project presents a complete deep vision pipeline for brain tumor analysis using MRI images from the BraTS dataset.
 The proposed framework includes preprocessing, segmentation, feature extraction, classification, and transformer-based analysis.
-MRI images were first enhanced using image processing techniques and then segmented to isolate tumor regions.
-Statistical and geometric features were extracted for analysis.
-A Convolutional Neural Network (CNN) was used for classification, while a 3D CNN-Transformer architecture was implemented to model voxel-to-voxel dependencies as the advanced research component.
-Experimental results showed that the CNN achieved an accuracy of 75%, while the Transformer-based model achieved an accuracy of 40%.
-The study demonstrates both the potential and limitations of deep learning approaches when applied to a relatively small medical imaging dataset.
+MRI images were enhanced using image processing techniques and segmented to isolate tumor regions.
+Statistical texture features and geometric features were extracted for analysis.
+Three classification approaches were evaluated: Random Forest, Convolutional Neural Network (CNN), and a 3D CNN-Transformer architecture.
+Experimental results showed that the Random Forest classifier achieved an accuracy of 87.5%, the CNN achieved 80%, and the Transformer-based model achieved 40%.
+The results demonstrate that traditional machine learning and CNN-based approaches are more effective for small medical imaging datasets, while Transformer architectures generally require larger datasets for optimal performance.

 Keywords: Brain Tumor, MRI, Deep Learning, CNN, Transformer, Medical Image Processing, BraTS Dataset